-- A. Mass marketers

 - B. Target marketing

-- C. Mass marketing
+- C. Oriented marketing

-- D. Target marketers
+- D. Direct marketing

-- E. Objective marketing
+- E. Mass marketing

-Mass marketing, with its typical production-oriented approach, assumes that everyone is the same and considers everyone a potential customer.
+Feedback: Mass marketing is the typical production-oriented approach which vaguely aims at "everyone" with the same marketing mix.
+Mass marketing assumes that everyone is the same-and it considers everyone to be a potential customer.